Welcome to the Office of the Legal Services Commissioner

 The OLSC consists of the Legal Services Commissioner and staff who advise and assist the Commissioner in the exercise of his functions and powers.
 The Legal Services Commissioner receives all complaints about solicitors and barristers in New South Wales.
 In addition to receiving complaints, the Legal Services Commissioner:

-Plays a major role in resolving consumer disputes; and
+- Plays a major role in resolving consumer matters; and

 The OLSC cannot: